 These presentations are actually pretty interesting, at least for someone like me who has only a rudimentary understanding of gardening.
 I wouldn’t want to spend all day at these seminars (that would get old quick), and I feel that maybe someone who is really interested in gardening would find the information here a bit “below” them, but for a novice, they’re something worth seeing.
 Our recommendation is to pick one that stands out and consider others if you really enjoy that one.

-Character Topiaries – Throughout World Showcase and Future World, you’ll over 100 topiaries, with over 75 inspired by Disney films!
-The highlight at Epcot’s entrance for 2013 will be a Fab-Five topiary with a bobbling Goofy holding an anniversary cake with Donald and Daisy playing badminton, Mickey grilling while Pluto tries to steal sausage, and Minnie lying around.
+Character Topiaries – Throughout World Showcase and Future World, there are nearly 100 topiaries, with over 75 inspired by Disney films!
+The highlight at Epcot’s entrance for 2014 will be Goofy, Donald Duck and Daisy Duck topiaries engaging in a butterfly hunt.
+Although it’s unclear what this means, the topiaries will have a “new computer-generated look while telling an entertaining story.”